 These crepes with almond milk are a dairy free version of authentic French crepes!
-Eat these sweet crepes as a dessert like the French do or as an indigent breakfast.
+Eat these sweet crepes as a dessert, like the French do, or as an indulgent breakfast.

 These dairy free crepes are made with almond milk.
-However, I used an an actual French crepe recipe to make them so they are as authentic as dairy free gets to crepes.
+However, I used an actual French crepe recipe to make them, so they are as authentic as dairy free gets to crepes.

 Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a small commission at no additional cost to you.
 10% of all profits are donated to charity.

 HOW TO MEASURE FLOUR AND OTHER DRY INGREDIENTS

 Using a dry measuring cup, scoop ingredients from the bag or spoon them into the cup.